We've taken the Green Bookselling Pledge!

 We are working at reducing all plastic and other unnecessary packaging.

 We are seeking a solution to bio-degradable and 'compostable' take away cups, which are only compostable under specific composting conditions.
-Just remember to bring your re-useable cups guys!!
+Just remember to bring your re-useable cups people!!

 see below for some top tips on become more environmentally aware -